 Bacteria:

 Despite their simple structure, bacteria exhibit remarkable metabolic diversity.
-They can obtain energy from a wide range of sources, including sunlight (photosynthesis), organic compounds (heterotrophy), and inorganic compounds (chemosynthesis).
+But they can obtain energy from a wide range of sources, including sunlight (photosynthesis), organic compounds (heterotrophy), and inorganic compounds (chemosynthesis).
 Bacteria also play crucial roles in nutrient cycling, such as nitrogen fixation and decomposition, and are essential for the health of many ecosystems.

 Archaea:

 Archaea were initially considered a type of bacteria, but later recognized as a distinct domain based on their unique molecular characteristics.
 Like bacteria, archaea are prokaryotic, lacking a membrane-bound nucleus and other complex organelles.
-However, archaea possess cell walls and metabolic pathways that are distinctly different from those of bacteria.
+Still, archaea possess cell walls and metabolic pathways that are distinctly different from those of bacteria.

 Archaea are also found in more moderate environments, including soils and the human gut.
 They play important roles in various ecosystems, including the cycling of carbon and nitrogen.
 In recent years, archaea have gained increasing attention for their potential biotechnological applications, such as the production of biofuels and the bioremediation of contaminated environments.